dhanielelectricianrsudulin/IT2FIS-OOA-Hospital-Load-Forecasting/README.md

 1. Download or clone this entire repository to your local machine.
 2. Open MATLAB and add the IT2FLT Toolbox folder to your MATLAB path. *(Right-click the toolbox folder in the Current Folder browser -> Select "Add to Path" -> "Selected Folders and Subfolders")*.
 3. Ensure the Excel dataset file is placed in the same working directory as the MATLAB scripts you wish to execute.
-4. Open any algorithm script from the 2023 or 2024 folders (e.g., executing `IT2FIS00A2023.m`) and run it to verify the forecasting accuracy and statistical robustness presented in the paper's evaluation tables.
+4. To verify individual forecasting accuracy, execute specific algorithm scripts (e.g., `IT2FISOOA2023.m`).
+5. To automatically verify the overall statistical robustness and regenerate the charts presented in the manuscript's evaluation tables, simply run the **`Performanceresult2023.m`** or **`Performanceresult2024.m`** scripts.